-Exclusions: suggested exclusions Advanced, Extension 1 and Extension 2 Mathematics
+Exclusions: Standard, Advanced, Extension 1 and Extension 2 Mathematics

-The Numeracy Content Endorsed Course (CEC) (PDF, 1 page, 296KB) is a new course focused on the development and consolidation of core numeracy skills.
+CECs are developed by NESA to address particular needs and can cater for a wide range of student interests.
+The new course focused on the development and consolidation of core numeracy skills.
 These skills are developed through authentic and relevant learning scenarios such as budgeting, shopping, record and account keeping, and a range of real-life activities requiring numeracy.
+The course is aligned to the Australian Core Skills Framework (ACSF) Level 3, a nationally agreed level of functional numeracy.(CEC) is a non-calculus course.
+It focuses on the development and consolidation of core numeracy skills.
+These skills are developed through authentic and relevant learning scenarios such as budgeting, shopping, record and account keeping, and a range of real-life activities requiring numeracy.
+The course is aligned to the skills are developed through authentic and relevant learning scenarios such as budgeting, shopping, record and account keeping, and a range of real-life activities requiring numeracy.
 The course is aligned to the Australian Core Skills Framework (ACSF) Level 3, a nationally agreed level of functional numeracy.

-Numerical reasoning and mathematical thinking involves questioning, communicating, reasoning and reflecting and promotes students' ability to generalise, challenge, find connections and think critically and creatively.
+Numerical reasoning and mathematical thinking involves questioning, communicating, reasoning and reflecting.
+It promotes students' ability to generalise, challenge, find connections and think critically and creatively.